 2. Baguio

-Baguio, also known as the City of Pines and the Summer Capital of the Philippines, is now one of the most heavily populated cities in the country and a popular tourist destination in North Luzon.
-It is also another inexpensive study place for international students.
-For instance, the average monthly cost of living here is $538, which is more affordable than in Manila or Cebu, where the price is close to $700.
+Baguio, also known as the Summer Capital of the Philippines, is a popular tourist and university city in northern Luzon.
+It is also another relatively inexpensive study location for international students.
+For instance, the average monthly cost of living here is about $588, which is more affordable than in Manila or Cebu.

 3. Cebu